 1. How can I become a contracted claim administrator with MedCost?

-If you are a claim administrator interested in utilizing the MedCost PPO network or Health Management programs, please click here for more information.
+If you are a claim administrator interested in utilizing the MedCost Network or Health Management programs, please click here for more information.

 2. What is the process for notifying MedCost of new business?

-Please notify MedCost of new business by completing a New Client Form and submitting it to email@example.com.
+Please notify MedCost of new business by completing a New Client Form.
+Instructions for submission are listed on the form.

 3. Where should I submit a change of address for a company or claim administrator?

 4. What is the process for notifying MedCost of employer terminations?